2022 T1 League draft: Draft results

+Undrafted players

+These players were not selected in the 2022 T1 League draft, but have played at least one game in the T1 League.

-Trade involving draft picks
+Trades involving draft picks

 Draft combine

 The draft combine was held at Taipei Gymnasium on July 9, 2022.
 There were 36 players participated in the draft combine.

 Entrants

 On July 6, 2022, the T1 League released its official list of entrants, consisting of 44 players from college and other educational institutions in this edition of the draft.